 Must be the same as Administrator Password.

-If you use a custom parameter template when creating a DB instance, the specification-related parameter max server memory (MB) in the custom template is not delivered.
-Instead, the default value is used.
+If you use a custom parameter template when creating a DB instance, the following specification-related parameters in the custom template are not delivered.
+Instead, the default values are used.

 You can modify the instance parameters as required after the DB instance is created.
 For details, see section Modifying Parameters in a Parameter Template.